 For now, anyway, it appears that Bath & Body Works does not actually carry any paraffin-free candles.

 What Is a Paraffin Candle?
-Is Paraffin Wax Toxic?
+Why Is It A Problem?

 Paraffin is a petroleum-based wax.
 It is made from refined slack wax, which is the direct by-product of petroleum oil refinement (or shale oil or coal).
 This slack wax contains high oil levels, and once it is thoroughly refined, the oil content is lower and becomes paraffin wax.

 Almost all petroleum-derived products come with some sort of health risk, especially when they build up in the body over a long period of time.
-When paraffin wax candles are burned, they release toxic BTEX chemicals: benzene (a carcinogen), toluene (a reproductive toxin), ethylbenzene (also a carcinogen), and xylene (an irritant).
-Together, these chemicals can also cause things like headaches, nausea, respiratory problems, and problems with neurological and immune function.
+When paraffin wax candles in particular are burned, they release toxic BTEX chemicals:

-To make the rest of the candle, the paraffin wax is mixed with synthetic fragrance, synthetic glosses, chemical fixatives, colorants, and a wick (which may be made from wire, cotton, and/or wood).
+To make the rest of the candle smell good and look pretty, the paraffin wax is mixed with synthetic fragrance, synthetic glosses, chemical fixatives, colorants, and a wick (which may be made from wire, cotton, and/or wood).

-This one is a little misleading.
-A “vegetable” wax candle is actually not made from vegetables, but rather other plant oils such as soy, coconut, palm, rapeseed, and sunflower, to name a few.
+A “vegetable” wax candle is actually not made from vegetables (it’s a little misleading), but rather other plant oils such as soy, coconut, palm, rapeseed, and sunflower, to name a few.

 Simply put, the oils from these plants are treated with hydrogen gas so that the oils become saturated fatty acids with a higher melting point.
 When combined with a few other ingredients, these oils then become the “vegetable” wax blend that’s used in many conventional candles.